We take your privacy seriously and will only keep and use your personal information for reasons the law requires or

 The CCTV database is used to record incidents that are actioned by the CCTV control room staff.
 This information can be used as an evidential log if needed for court.
 It is also used to produce reports, charts etc for performance and intelligence purposes as well as for internal/external partner agencies and Staffordshire Police.

-We also share with Insurance Companies when authorised by the Customer Services Manager.
+We also share with Insurance Companies when authorised by the Community Safety Lead.
 It also acts as a reference for operators to use on shift handover.
 We will record the details of each incident, what happened, any outcomes and what action was taken.